Destructor-Ben/nix-config/README.md

 ## Theme
 - Colors: Catppuccin Mocha, with mauve as the primary color and pink as a secondary color
-- Icons: Nerd font icons for status bar and Papirus for everything else
+- Icons: Nerd Font icons for status bar and Papirus for everything else
 - Fonts: JetBrains Mono, Red Seven, and Noto Sans
 - Wallpaper: Made with [Julia](https://destructor-ben.github.io/julia)
 - SDDM Theme: [Catppuccin Rounded](https://github.com/Destructor-Ben/sddm-theme)